microsoft/pai/manual/cluster-user/use-vscode-extension.md

 # Use VSCode Extension

-OpenPAI VS Code Client is an extension to connect OpenPAI clusters, submit AI jobs, simulate jobs locally, manage files, and so on.
+OpenPAI VS Code Client is a VSCode extension to connect OpenPAI clusters, submit AI jobs, simulate jobs locally, manage files, and so on.

 ## Connect to an OpenPAI cluster

 Before using OpenPAI VS Code Client, follow below steps connecting to an OpenPAI cluster.
+If you are using username and password to login to the cluster, then you should follow `Basic login`.
+If you are using AAD to login to the cluster, please follow `AAD login`.

 ### Basic login

-If you are using username and password to login to the cluster.
-Then you should follow this guide.

 1. Use shortcut key <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> to open command palette.
 2. Input and look for *PAI: Add PAI Cluster* as below.